-But from contact dermatitis to eczema, skin allergies are not uncommon in babies, and there are no hard and fast rules as to when they might appear, so it’s important not to worry that you have somehow been negligent.
+But from baby contact dermatitis to baby eczema, baby skin allergies are not uncommon in babies, and there are no hard and fast rules as to when they might appear, so it’s important not to worry that you have somehow been negligent.

 The most important thing is to establish what has caused the irritation, then decide the best course of action from there.

 Below you can find a list of reasons for rashes from common baby skin allergies:

 Something as innocuous as babies’ saliva can irritate their sensitive skin, causing it to become red and bumpy, which is particularly prevalent when they’re teething.
 Teething rash is generally nothing to worry about and keeping the area as dry as possible (without rubbing their chin) can often help.
 If you are ever concerned that the rash is something more serious however, always contact a healthcare professional.

 Baby skin rashes from nature

 Your baby or toddler may have come into contact with something outside, such as grass, which has irritated their skin causing a rash or hives.
 Skin rashes from things outdoors, generally disappear on their own, but if they appear alongside other symptoms such as swelling of the face or difficulty breathing, seek immediate medical attention.
 Check out our article on common outdoor rashes for more information on grass rash, hives and poisonous plants.

 Alternatively, your baby’s skin rash may be a result of allergies to certain foods.
 When a body mistakenly treats proteins found in certain foods as a threat, it releases chemicals that cause the symptoms of an allergic reaction – including rashes.
 Eggs and milk are common food allergens, as is shellfish.
 If you believe your child has a food allergy, speak to a healthcare professional who will advise you on how to establish and manage the food allergy.